Coronavirus disease 2019 (COVID-19)

 The additional primary shot should be given at least four weeks after a second dose of an mRNA COVID-19 vaccine or one dose of the Janssen/Johnson & Johnson COVID-19 vaccine.
 The additional primary shot should be the same brand as the other two mRNA COVID-19 vaccine doses that were given.
 If the brand given isn't known, either brand of mRNA COVID-19 vaccine can be given as a third dose.

-Pregnant women may also receive a COVID-19 booster dose.
+Pregnant people can also get a COVID-19 booster dose.

-People age 12 to 17 who have a weakened immune system and have had all recommended doses of the Moderna, Pfizer-BioNTech or Novavax COVID-19 vaccines can get an updated, or bivalent, booster dose of the Pfizer-BioNTech COVID-19 vaccine.
-The bivalent booster can be given at least two months after the last shot.
+People age 5 and older who have a weakened immune system and have had all recommended doses of the Moderna, Pfizer-BioNTech or Novavax COVID-19 vaccines can get a booster dose of the updated Pfizer-BioNTech or Moderna COVID-19 bivalent vaccines.

 There are many steps you can take to reduce your risk of infection from the COVID-19 virus and reduce the risk of spreading it to others.
 WHO and CDC recommend following these precautions:

 - Get vaccinated.
 COVID-19 vaccines reduce the risk of getting and spreading COVID-19.